umbraco/UmbracoDocs/Fundamentals/New-in-V8.md

 ---
-meta.Title: "Learn what's new in Umbraco 8" meta.Description: "In this section you can read about all the new features and changes in Umbraco 8."
+meta.Title: "Learn what's new in Umbraco 8"
+description: "In this section you can read about all the new features and changes in Umbraco 8."
 versionFrom: 8.0.0
 ---